chef-boneyard/chef-web-docs-2016/includes_system_requirements/includes_system_requirements_server.rst

    * - Hostname
      - The hostname for the |chef server| must be a |fqdn|, including the domain suffix, and must be resolvable.
 See `Hostnames, FQDNs <http://docs.getchef.com/install_server_pre.html#about-the-hostname>`_ for more information

+.. note:: Front end machines, when load balanced, may have fewer than 4 cores and 4 GB of RAM.